 Golden-winged Warblers traditionally relied on natural disturbances such as fire and beaver activity to create young forest habitat.
 During the last half-century populations have suffered severe declines because of a lack of these disturbances, too little forest management, and habitat loss from human development.
 Hybridization with Blue-winged Warblers has exacerbated the declines and added complexity to the development of effective conservation strategies.
 The Golden-winged Warbler, now one of the most critically threatened non-federally listed species in Eastern North America, will require protection under the Endangered Species Act without significant conservation action.

 As of 2013, 61% of the world’s Golden-winged Warblers lived on private lands.
 Because land trusts protect 24 million acres of eastern forests, they play important roles in preserving and restoring critical habitat for Golden-winged Warblers throughout their range.
-The SLVP fosters strategic partnerships and cooperatively develops programs and materials that explain the importance of best land management practices (BMPs).
-One of the crowning accomplishments of the partnership is the implementation of a regional restoration and management program for shrubland and young forests on land trust and state lands.
+The SLVP fostered strategic partnerships and cooperatively develops programs and materials that explained the importance of best land management practices (BMPs).
+One of the crowning accomplishments of the partnership was the implementation of a regional restoration and management program for shrubland and young forests on land trust and state lands.
 As part of that program, they developed three habitat demonstration areas with interpretative signs and offered training workshops to property owners, land trusts, conservation planners, and land managers.
-By working together, the St. Lawrence Valley partners are better achieving their goals to further expand land conservation and stewardship and grow support in communities throughout the region.
+By working together, the St. Lawrence Valley partners better achieved their goals to further expand land conservation and stewardship and grow support in communities throughout the region.